 Well, let’s see.
-I grew up in Allentown, PA, and moved to Pittsburgh just over ten years ago, to take a job with Carnegie Mellon University.
-I’ve been in the information technology field since 2000, doing web development, business analysis, and systems administration; and have been managing IT teams for the last five years.
-If that’s at all interesting to you, you’re welcome to visit my resume over on linkedin or resumup.
-On the side I run a tiny web site development business, through which I also manage a little bit of commercial photography.
+I grew up in Allentown, PA, and moved to Pittsburgh almost fifteen years ago, to take a job with Carnegie Mellon University.
+I’ve been in the information technology field since 2000, doing web development, business analysis, systems administration, and IT management.
+Today, I work for a shortline railroad company as their Chief Information Officer.
+If that’s at all interesting to you, you’re welcome to visit my resume over on linkedin.
+On the side I run a tiny web site development business, through which I occasionally do a little bit of commercial photography.

-I joke that through Carnegie Mellon, I not only got a paycheck for ten years, but I also got a masters degree, and met my wife Leah.
-I also have two wonderful daughters, Sarah and Ashley (from a previous marriage).
+I joke that through Carnegie Mellon, I not only got a paycheck for thirteen years, but I also got a masters degree, and met my wife Leah.
+We have four daughters, ranging from infant to teenager (as of the end of 2015, anyway).

 In my free time, I tend to rotate hobbies.
 I play alto and soprano sax.
 I started out playing jazz occasionally with Donna Bailey and Jason Hollar.
-Later, I joined Bad Buddha, a Pittsburgh original rock band.
-Most recently, I’ve been sitting in with The Sun Kings, a reggae/rock band featuring outstanding musicianship and company.
+Later, I joined Bad Buddha, a Pittsburgh original rock band, and then enjoyed a couple years with The Sun Kings, a reggae/rock band featuring outstanding musicianship.

 Fundamentally, though, I’m someone who never grew out of a childhood love of trains (and never will).
 As a kid I loved HO scale model trains, and grew increasingly interested in the “real thing”.
 My lovely wife tolerates this intense “train thing”, as evidenced by our engagement (on a train), and wedding venue (at Horseshoe Curve).
 This interest drove me into related hobbies, like photography, electronics, and computer programming.
-The latter interests developed into my career choice.
-Over the last few years, my photography interest has grown considerably.
+The latter interests developed into my career choice, which came full circle in 2014 when I joined a Pittsburgh-area shortline railroad company.
+Over the last ten years, my photography interest has grown considerably.
 I took four semesters of darkroom photography at Pittsburgh Filmmakers, enjoyed several commercial railroad photography assignments, and of course occasionally photograph weddings and portraits for family and friends.